 Windows 7 unites software and services to create a new experience for mobile phones, portable media players, cameras, and printers.
-This new experience makes it much easier for you to use and manage your devices directly from your Windows desktop.
-You can connect devices to your Windows 7 computer using USB, Bluetooth, or Wi-Fi and you won’t need to install any additional software.
-Regardless of how you connect your device, your Windows 7 PC will always recognize it.
-When you first connect a device, any drivers or software needed for that device are installed from Windows
+This new experience makes it much easier for you to use and manage your devices directly from your desktop.
+You can connect devices to your PC using USB, Bluetooth, or Wi-Fi and you won’t need to install any additional software.
+Regardless of how you connect your device, Windows 7 will always recognize it, and when you first connect, any drivers or software needed for that device are automatically installed from Windows Update.
+Once your device is connected, you’ll see a variety of tasks that you can do with it listed in Device Center.

-Update.
-When the device driver is initiated, your computer will recognize the type of device (mobile phone, portable media player, camera, printer, etc) and will display a customized version of the Windows 7 device experience.
-The device icon will also appear on the Windows taskbar.
-Once your device is connected you’ll see a variety of tasks that you can do with it.